Built-in Words #

 .i #

-- RPCL predefined / native built-in functions are shown in
+- RPCL predefined / native built-in words are shown in

 black